rizac/emec-2021-api/README.md

 # EMEC 2021 API

-FDSN web API serving data from the [European-Mediterranean Earthquake Catalogue – Version 2021](https://gfzpublic.gfz-potsdam.de/pubman/item/item_5023147)
+FDSN web API serving data of the [European-Mediterranean Earthquake Catalogue – Version 2021](https://gfzpublic.gfz-potsdam.de/pubman/item/item_5023147)

-This page covers the installation of the API in a production server with Apache2 configured as reverse proxy server forwarding all requests to `[site_url]/fdsnws/event/1/query` to a Python Gunicorn server processing and returning the requested seismic events in QuakeML or text format.
+This page covers the installation of the API in a production server.
+Apache2 will be configured as reverse proxy server forwarding all requests to `[site_url]/fdsnws/event/1/query` to a Gunicorn server running in Python that will process and return the requested seismic events in QuakeML or text format.

 **Important notes**